SharinaS/music-central/README.md

 * You can make a custom error page super easily - just make it, call it error.html. and when you are setting up the static site on AWS, you tell it to go to that error page.

 ### CloudFront
+* Currently disabled; however it did front the about me page.
 * Cloudfront is a genius idea.
 * When the first user accesses the site, the html page is pulled into an edge location closest to the user.
 Every user in that vicinity for a period of time then accesses the file from the edge location.
   * Improves speed and retains quality.